notion-enhancer/notion-enhancer/DOCUMENTATION.md

 | `mod.js`     | **required:** describes the module and contains functional javascript                                |
 | `styles.css` | **optional:** css file automatically inserted into each app window via the `enhancement://` protocol |

+> a module that with the primary function of being a hack should be categorised as an extension,
+> while a module that with the primary function of adding styles should be categorised as a theme
+> in the `mod.js` `type` setting.

 ### mod.js

 ```js